We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Keep in mind that improperly inflated tires can lead to chocking failure.
 An under-inflated tire can easily roll over even the best-placed chock, possibly causing damage or injury in the process.

-- Chocking only works if the chocks are placed securely on both sides of the tire being blocked.
+- Chocking works best if the chocks are placed securely on both sides of the tire being blocked.
 Blocking more than one tire is also a great way to increase safety.

 Q: Do I need to use two wheel chocks, or can I get away with using just one?